 Hides Dirt and Seams

 No matter how much you’d like to keep up on cleaning your house, it isn’t going to happen as consistently as you’d like but frieze gives you help by hiding dirt.
 The thick curly nature of the fiber and the speckled (usually) color doesn’t show dirt as much as some other carpets.
 Frieze carpet’s natural clean appearance and its speckled style further conceals dirt and stains.
 They also minimize footprints and vacuum marks.

 Another advantage is that the fibers are perfect for hiding seams.
 If your room is wider than the width of the carpet (standard widths are 12’ to 15’), you will require a seam.
 This can sometimes give the appearance of a line through your carpet.
 Friezes seam together beautifully, usually leaving no visible trace of the seam.
 They are also great for stairs and hallways with railing posts.
 They hide the seams where the carpet has been cut around the posts and hide the staples on stairs extremely well.

 Soft and Comfortable

-Friezes are usually pretty soft and comfortable to walk on.
+Frieze carpets are usually pretty soft and comfortable to walk on.
 This is due to their long and loose construction, as well as the fact that many modern carpets feature new softer fibers.
-Its thick, plush material makes it extra desirable during the winter season—both for its comfort and heat saving qualities.
+The thick, plush material makes them extra desirable during the winter season—both for comfort and heat-saving qualities.

 The high-quality construction leads to a dense carpet.
 This gives your home nice, natural insulation, which provides dual benefits.
 It dampens sound, so your home doesn’t have a hollow echoing noise, and it theoretically lowers utility bills by letting less of the outside temperature penetrate through your floor board.